 - Active or reserve duty service members with a combat related or service connected illness or injury

-- Be eligible for Vocational Rehabilitation and Employment benefits through the Department of Veterans Affairs
+- Be eligible for Veteran Rehabilitation and Employment benefits through the Department of Veterans Affairs

-- Department of Defense form 214 that indicates record of disability code information and dates of military service for validation purposes.
+- Department of Defense form DD214 that indicates record of disability code information and dates of military service for validation purposes.

 - Department of Veterans Affairs disability service rating award letter